abusedmedia/CriticalPath/README.md

 ## Install

+If you use Bower you can install with this line:

+	bower install CriticalPath

-You can download the .zip of this repo and include the library in your html file.
+You can also download the .zip of this repo and include the library in your html file.

 ## Documentation